MeltwaterArchive/storyplayer/modules/savaged/usingSavageD.md

 _usingSavageD()_ allows you to tell the [SavageD daemon](https://github.com/datasift/SavageD) which processes and server stats to monitor.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\SavageDActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingSavageD_.

 ## Behaviour And Return Codes